The slow train through Europe

 Hop on in Oslo to take this magical six and half hour journey to Bergen.
 You will see the very best of the Norwegian landscape on the Bergen Railway, so get ready to travel past fjords and snow-covered mountains, frozen lakes and grassy plains.

 One-stop higher: Finse!
 Hop off when you reach the highest station on the line.
-This secluded mountain village is 1,222m high (that's 244m above the highest point in England!), and it's where Robert Falcon Scott and his crew trained for their 1912 South Pole expedition.
+This secluded mountain village is 1,222m high (244m above the highest point in England!), and it's where Robert Falcon Scott and his crew trained for their 1912 South Pole expedition.

 Interrail Passes valid for Norway can be used to travel on the Bergen Railway.
 There are no additional costs.